-During the quarter ended June 30, 2014, we issued 14,904 shares of common stock to limited partners of the Operating Partnership in exchange for an equal number of units pursuant to the partnership agreement of the Operating Partnership as follows:
+During the quarter ended September 30, 2014, we issued 500 shares of common stock to a limited partner of the Operating Partnership in exchange for an equal number of units.
+The issuance of the shares of common stock was made pursuant to the partnership agreement of the Operating Partnership and was exempt from registration pursuant to Section 4(a)(2) of the Securities Act of 1933, as amended.